Fellowship & Funding Opportunities

 FELLOWSHIP & FUNDING OPPORTUNITIES

 When admitted into the Winterthur Program, students become Lois F. McNeil Fellowship recipients.
 These Fellowships are made possible by the generosity of the McNeil family.
 While the Fellowship is subject to change, it is based on the costs of living in the Greater Wilmington Area, and is usually adequate to cover Fellows’ room and board.
-As of September 2015, the stipend was $19,500 per year.
-Pending “satisfactory progress,” students will receive the equivalent of 23 months support.
+As of September 2018, the annual stipend is $20,400.
+Pending “satisfactory progress,” students will receive the equivalent of 22 months support.
 Fellows ordinarily complete all their requirements during this period and there is no provision for support beyond that time frame.

 All field-based learning trips are covered by the Program, with the exception of personal expenses and some meals.